 What we do

 Layer Aleph restores and rearchitects complex software systems.
 If your business is suffering an outage, working through a transition — or existing somewhere in between — we can help.
-We can work with your team quickly and quietly to find a secure path forward.
+Layer Aleph works with your team quickly and quietly to find a secure path forward.
 We offer a range of technology discovery and transformation services.
-Most importantly, we offer you straightforward answers and fixes to complex technical problems.

 Team building in Tajikistan